How to file a complaint about a credit card issuer

 When you've exhausted remedies with the company, it may be time to file a complaint.

-As of July 21, 2011, the Consumer Financial Protection Bureau (CFPB) offers a one-stop place for credit card holders to resolve complaints they may have with a credit card issuer.
+The Consumer Financial Protection Bureau offers a one-stop place for credit card holders to resolve complaints they may have with a credit card issuer.

-The agency's new Web-based Consumer Response Center allows credit card holders file complaints online or via a toll-free number: 1-855-411-CFPB (2372).
-(See: Got a credit card complaint?
-Let us know if you file a complaint.)
+The agency's Web-based Consumer Response Center allows credit card holders to file complaints online or via a toll-free number: 1-855-411-CFPB (2372).

 |Got a credit card beef?|

-The Consumer Financial Protection Bureau collects credit card complaints via a Web-based complaint form or through a toll-free number: 1-855-411-CFPB (2372).
+The Consumer Financial Protection Bureau collects credit card complaints via a Web-based complaint form or through a toll-free number: 1-855-411-2372 (CFPB)

-- The National Credit Union Administration, which regulates national credit unions.
+- The National Credit Union Administration regulates federal credit unions.
 They have the word "federal" in their names or are located in Delaware, South Dakota, Wyoming or Washington, D.C.
 In general, federal credit unions have charter numbers that are below 60,000 while state credit unions have charter numbers greater than 60,000.
-Online, the NCUA consumer complaint page can help guide you to the right way to complain.
+Online, the NCUA consumer complaint page can help you file a complaint.
 Write the NCUA at: 1775 Duke Street, Alexandria, VA 22314-3428.
-Email: email@example.com.
-Call: (800) 755-1030 (Press 2 for complaints).
+Call: 800-755-1030.

-- The Federal Deposit Insurance Corporation (FDIC) investigates all types of complaints about banks and institutions that are FDIC-insured.
+- The Federal Deposit Insurance Corporation (FDIC) investigates complaints about banks and institutions that are FDIC-insured.
 Online, see the FDIC's consumer assistance form.
 Write to: Federal Deposit Insurance Corporation, Consumer Response Center, 2345 Grand Blvd., Suite 100, Kansas City, MO 64108-2638.
-Email: firstname.lastname@example.org.
-Call (877) ASK-FDI
+Call 877-275-3342 (ASK-FDIC).

-- State banking regulators, which oversee state-chartered banks and state-chartered credit unions.
+- State banking regulators oversee state-chartered banks and state-chartered credit unions.
 Either online or with the phone book, check your state's directory of agencies.
 In Florida, for instance, it is the Office of Financial Regulation.
 In New York, it is the New York State Banking Department.